Scaling

 When you add a high number of sources, consider temporarily increasing the number of pods for the time of the initial historical scan.
 Afterward, you can decrease those pods' replicas and resources.

 When performing a historical scan, GitGuardian clones the git repository on the pod's ephemeral storage and will traverse all branches and commits in search of potential secrets.
 The full scan is done by a single Pod and can last from a few seconds to many hours depending on the repository size.
+The more pods you'll add, the more historical scans can be done concurrently.
+When sizing your nodes, keep in mind that each Pod must have enough ephemeral storage and memory to run.
 To improve performance and reduce scan times, it is recommended to use SSD disks for the ephemeral storage.

 For real-time scans, these are triggered by Push